Eucalyptus salmonophloia: Description

 Young plants have dull grey-green to green, egg-shaped to broadly lance-shaped leaves that are 70-90 mm long and 12-30 mm wide and petiolate.
-The leaves on younger plants arranged in opposite pairs for about the first ten nodes than have an alternate arrangement for the remainder.
-Adult leaves are arranged alternately, the same shade of glossy green on both sides, narrow lance-shaped to curved, 60-120 mm long and 6-17 mm wide, tapering to a leaf stalk that is 7-20 mm in length. and the leaves are quite fragrant.
+The leaves on younger plants are arranged in opposite pairs for about the first ten nodes, then have an alternate arrangement for the remainder.
+Adult leaves are arranged alternately, the same shade of glossy green on both sides.
+They are narrow lance-shaped to curved, 60-120 mm long and 6-17 mm wide, tapering to a leaf stalk that is 7-20 mm in length. and are quite fragrant.
 The leaves have dense reticulation with faint lateral veins found at an angle of 30°–40° to the midrib.
 The intramarginal vein is found about 1 mm from the edge of the leaf margin.
 The oil glands in the leaves at situated at the intersections of the veinlets.
 The darker green and burnished appearance of the leaves is particular to this species in the area it is found.
-The stomata transpire through the stomata continuously through the year even in times of drought.
+The leaves transpire through the stomata continuously through the year even in times of drought.

 The tree flowers in summer between November or December and March but has also been seen flowering in May and between August and October.
 Flowering occurs about every three years.
 The inflorescences have creamy white coloured flowers.